-Like starting any business, opening a liquor store is a monumental task.
+Like starting any business, opening a successful liquor store is a monumental task.
 There are many factors to keep in mind to ensure that your small retail business is a success.
 Breaking down each of these factors into more manageable pieces is important for this success, as well as your own sanity.

 1. Find Your Perfect Spot

 Demand for alcohol is generally inelastic – people drink equally in good times and bad – but profit margins are often low.
 Making sure your location is accessible and visible is critical.
 Research into the demographics of your town or neighborhood is also necessary.
 Look into the average age, marital status, and income of residents.
-There are instances of stark differences but more research will reveal a more nuanced picture of certain areas.
+There are instances of stark differences, but more research will reveal a more nuanced picture of certain areas.
 Proper attention to these details can help your business excel.

-Staying on the right side of the law is always a good idea but particularly paramount when distributing alcohol.
+Staying on the right side of the law is always a good idea but is particularly paramount when distributing alcohol.
 There are many, many laws regulating its sale and consumption.
-And the laws span city, county, state and federal jurisdiction.
-Depending on your location, certain types of alcohol might be prohibited, hours or days of operation limited, or number of stores regulated.
-It’s worth spending the money up front to avoid accidental excessive costs later.
-Fines can be steep.
+And the laws span city, county, state, and federal jurisdiction.
+For example, opening a liquor store in NYC will be different than in Houston.

-The ATF and TTB have eliminated the special alcohol tax but federal registration to sell or distribute alcohol is still required.
+The ATF and TTB have eliminated the special alcohol tax, but federal registration to sell or distribute alcohol is still required.
 Local registration varies from state to state and county to county.
 For further inquiries on opening a liquor store with the federal government, click here.

 This will also involve some market research.
 See what neighboring liquor stores are selling, how much they are moving, and what their prices are.
 Use the information to narrow in on your target margins and pricing strategy.
 Liquor margins are fluid from product to product.
 Make sense of each of your products’ prices with the proper amount of research.

-This may not be necessary for everyone but most new small business owners will need to take out a loan or two.
-Fully stocking a liquor store (especially if you plan on selling beer, wine and spirits) requires a substantial amount of capital.
+This may not be necessary for everyone, but most new small business owners will need to take out a loan or two.
+Fully stocking a liquor store (especially if you plan on selling beer, wine, and spirits) requires a substantial amount of capital.
 Because demand for alcohol is generally constant, favorable lenders should be easy to find so long as you present a solid business plan.

 6. Select Your Inventory

 Give some thought to items aside from alcohol that you’d like to sell in your liquor store.
 What types of mixers would you like to include?
 Cheese and crackers or other snacks?
 Glassware?
 Items like these are a fun way to make your store stand out.
 They also generally have a higher margin than liquor itself so additional sales here will help your bottom line.
 Cross-selling and bundling products is an important pricing strategy for any business.

 9. Hire a Solid Staff Early